GJNorman/PicScript/README.md

 It will also connect each output pin to an ADC (for example - to measure the result of any bitbanging), for easier verification of scripts

+It's also intended to have the PIC be able to read instructions off of external EEPROM/Flash memory.

 ### The benefits of this

 - Potentially larger program memory (optional ability to extend CALL/GOTO instruction addresses by 4 bits (12 - 13 bit address in total))
-- Easier reprogrammability - the external chip can be rewritten by a parent microcontroller on the same board.
-It also improves flexibility and development time, since the MCUs could be programmed with the interpreter (and therefore, the PCBS also manufactured) before the main application had been written.
+- Easier reprogrammability - the PIC firware can be bundled with a parent microcontroller on the same board (If present) It also improves flexibility and development time, since the MCUs could be programmed with the interpreter (and therefore, the PCBS also manufactured) before the main application had been written.
 - Better debugging